So you have downloaded SQL CoPilot and now you want to get started checking, analysing and investigating issues on your SQL Servers.

 Use the filters at the top of each column to limit the displayed instances by version, edition or tag.
 This is where you reap the benefit of creating and assigning tags to instances.

 You will notice a blank entry at the top of each filter list - select this to clear the filter.

 The version and edition columns may be empty for instances that have recently been added.
-This information is fetched from each instance the first time it is clicked on, or when it is included in one of the Excel reports (see Excel Reports).
+This information is fetched from each instance the first time it is clicked on, or when it is included in one of the multi-instance reports (see Reports).

 Click on an instance to show a summary screen showing some configuration details, metrics from current activity and a list of all databases.